vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_DCRMz4L" target="_blank">
 <img src="images_zigbee/leak_sensor.webp" alt="leak sensor" height="150px" style="margin-left:15px;float:right"/></a>

-Another leak sensor is a sensor that measures if there is water, then the two contacts have a closed circuit because water conducts.
+Another leak sensor is the one with a wire, this sensor itself isn't water-resistant, only the other end of the cable may become wet.
+This one runs on two common AAA batteries that make the sensor pretty big but cheaper to buy.

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DCRMz4L" target="_blank">Zigbee leak sensor (AliExpress)</a>
 <a href="https://amzn.to/3Zj7va8" target="_blank">(Amazon)</a>